RisingStack/react-easy-state/README.md

 ## How does it work?

-Under the hood it uses the [@nx-js/observer-util](https://github.com/nx-js/observer-util) library, which relies on ES6 proxies to observe state changes.
+Under the hood it uses the [@nx-js/observer-util](https://github.com/nx-js/observer-util) library, which relies on ES6 Proxies to observe state changes.
 Thanks to the Proxies it doesn't have edge cases or limitations.
 You can write any JS code without worrying about the render function.
 [This blog post](https://blog.risingstack.com/writing-a-javascript-framework-data-binding-es6-proxy/) gives a little sneak peek under the hood of the `observer-util`.

 ## Contributing